Ridgeville, Alabama

 Ridgeville is a town in Etowah County, Alabama, United States.
 It incorporated in 1969 and is part of the Gadsden Metropolitan Statistical Area.
 At the 2020 census the population was 83, down from 158 in 2000.
 It is noteworthy for being the only community in Etowah County to have a black majority.
 Since 1970, it has also been the least populated community wholly within the county.

 Geography

-Ridgeville is located in central Etowah County at (34.057110, -86.103232).
-It is 9 mi by road northwest of Gadsden, the county seat.
+Ridgeville is located in central Etowah County 9 mi by road northwest of Gadsden, the county seat.

 According to the U.S. Census Bureau, the town has a total area of 2.1 km2, all land.